JohnathonBowers/JohnathonBowers/README.md

 <h1 align="center">Hi 👋, I'm Johnathon</h1>

-I'm a software engineer with experience building full-stack applications in JavaScript / MERN, Python, and Java.
-I have a 10-year background teaching philosophy and liberal arts as a college professor and 4+ years combined experience in customer service and customer-facing roles.

-Having been a college professor, I am skilled at leading groups of people to accomplish shared goals, learning new information quickly, explaining complex topics in an accessible and engaging manner, designing and implementing detailed projects, and using a variety of feedback mechanisms to assess and improve the user experience.

-My background in customer service has enabled me to interact well with people from diverse backgrounds, prioritize tasks to meet business needs, resolve conflict, and adapt quickly to changing circumstances.

-In 2022, I decided to draw upon a lifelong passion by making a career shift into tech.
-In order to jump-start my preparation, I enrolled in a software development bootcamp through Coding Dojo.
+Software engineer with a teachable heart, a team-player mentality, and a good dose of grit.

+Following my lifelong passion for technology, I completed a software development bootcamp through Coding Dojo, gaining hands-on experience building full-stack applications using Python, Java, and JavaScript / MERN.
+You can learn more about my technical project work if you scroll down a bit! ⬇️

-This experience provided me with a solid technical foundation to build on, but it also taught me that effective software development requires so much more than writing clean, efficient code (though it does not require less!).
-It also requires endless curiosity, a teachable heart, a team-player mentality, and a good dose of grit.
-A worthy calling if there ever was one. ❤️
+This experience provided me with a solid technical foundation to build on, but it also taught me that effective software development requires so much more than writing clean, efficient code (though it doesn't require less!).
+It also requires endless curiosity, emotional maturity, a growth mindset, and a passion for solving problems. 🧐

+What I bring to the 'technical' table:

+💻 1+ year building apps in Python, Java, and JavaScript / MERN 📚 10-year background teaching philosophy and liberal arts as a college professor 🤝 4+ years combined experience in customer service and customer-facing roles.

+What do I enjoy outside of coding?

-As much as I enjoy having staring contests with my computer screen, I also enjoy things like spending time with my family, reading books, playing video games, and cultivating my lifelong love for all things Teenage Mutant Ninja Turtles.
+As much as I enjoy having staring contests with my computer screen 💻, I also enjoy things like spending time with my family, reading books, playing video games, and cultivating my lifelong love for all things Teenage Mutant Ninja Turtles. 🥷 🐢

-I would love to connect with you to talk about software engineering opportunities at your company or organization.
-To learn more about my projects, you can visit my pinned repositories.

-Talk to you soon!
+Open to software engineering opportunities.

+Read about my experiences at https://www.linkedin.com/in/johnathonbowers/.
+See my pinned repositories below for projects I've worked on.

 <h3 align="left">Languages and Tools:</h3>